MetaMask/core/merged-packages/json-rpc-engine/README.md

 })
 ```

-By passing a 'return handler' to the `next` function, you can get a peek at the result before it returns.
+By passing a _return handler_ to the `next` function, you can get a peek at the result before it returns.

 ```js
 engine.push(function(req, res, next, end){